How to get pregnant with PCOS (polycystic ovary syndrome)

 How Inofolic Alpha can help

-For women with PCOS who have insulin resistance, treatment with Inofolic Alpha has been proven to make significant improvements to hormone levels and restore and regularise periods.
+For women with PCOS who have insulin resistance, treatment with Inofolic Alpha has been proven to make significant improvements to hormone levels and may help restore and regularise periods.
 Inofolic Alpha is much more effective than myo-inositol alone (ie myo-inositol + folic acid products).
 Moreover, Inofolic Alpha improves absorption of myo-inositol and reduces inflammation – an underlying pathology in PCOS.

 Guide authored by PCOS supplement provider, Fertility Family.